OfficeDev/ui-fabric-android/README.md

 ```

 ## Demo app

+Included in this repository is a demo of currently implemented controls.
+A full list of implemented controls available in the demo can be found here:  [Demos](OfficeUIFabric.Demo/src/main/java/com/microsoft/officeuifabricdemo/demos).

 To see samples of all of our implemented controls and design language, run the [OfficeUIFabric.Demo](OfficeUIFabric.Demo) module in Android Studio.